-Staying active is one easy way to prevent varicose veins from developing on your legs.
-Here’s why: spider veins start to form when blood pools in your veins, making them bulge and show through your skin.
+Did you know that getting exercise can boost blood flow?
+It’s true, which is why staying active is one easy way to prevent varicose veins from developing on your legs.
+And here’s why: spider veins start to form when blood pools in your veins, making them bulge and show through your skin.
 So, if pooling blood can leave you with bulging veins, then blood that flows well can help prevent this problem.
 And here’s the good news: staying active with exercise dilates your blood vessels, which in turn creates a demand for increased blood flow.

 Of course, it’s not always possible to exercise in a gym, or under the supervision of a doctor or trainer.
+Heck, in the hot Houston summers, even a simple walk outdoors isn’t so appealing.
 But that doesn’t mean you can’t work activity into your daily or weekly routine.
 With that goal in mind, here are 5 simple ways you can work physical activity into your day without ever leaving the house.
 And remember, as always, check with your doctor before starting any new fitness routine!

 5 Ways to Work up a Sweat in Your House